 Objectives: To create a deep learning (DL) algorithm capable of analyzing real time ultrasound video of the inferior vena cava (IVC) for complete collapse in pediatric patients being evaluated for intravenous fluid (IVF) resuscitation.

 Results: This DL algorithm completed analysis of each previously unseen real world test video and is the first such algorithm to analyze IVC collapse through visual estimation in real-time.
 The algorithm was able to deliver a collapse result prediction for all 18 test IVC videos and there were no failures.
 Algorithm agreement with PedEM POCUS attending was substantial with a Cohen’s kappa of 0.78 (95% CI 0.49 to 1.0).
-Algorithm agreement with PedEM Fellow was substantial with Cohen’s kappa of 0.66 (95% CI 0.31 to 1.0).
-The PEM fellow and PEM POCUS attending also had substantial agreement, yielding a Cohen’s kappa of 0.66 (95% CI 0.32 to 1.0).
+Algorithm agreement with PedEM resident was substantial with Cohen’s kappa of 0.66 (95%CI 0.31 to 1.0).
+The PEM resident and PEM POCUS attending also had substantial agreement, yielding a Cohen’s kappa of 0.66 (95% CI 0.32 to 1.0).

 Conclusions: This DL algorithm developed on prospectively acquired IVC video data from patients being studied for an IVF resuscitation study proved accurate at identifying when the IVC collapsed completely in real time.
 There was substantial agreement with POCUS reviewers of the same videos.
 Such an algorithm could allow novice clinicians to rapidly identify complete IVC collapse in children and the need for IVF administration.
 This could expand patient access to point of care technology by enabling novices with little training to use the diagnostic tool at bedside and decide if patients require intravenous fluid administration.